Linda-Ikechukwu/Personal-Site/src/blog/posts/social-share-buttons-with-react-share-library/social-share-buttons-with-react-share.md

 ## Step 1: Install React Share

 React share is a library that provides social media share button components for react apps.
-To install, run `npm install react share --save`   or   `yarn add react-share`.
+To install, run `npm install react-share --save`   or   `yarn add react-share`.

 ## Step 2: Create a ShareButtons component